apache/james-project/src/adr/0048-cleanup-jmap-uploads.md

 ## Context

-JMAP allow users to upload binary content called blobs to be later referenced via method calls.
+JMAP allows users to upload binary content called blobs to be later referenced via method calls.
 This includes but is not limited to `Email/set` for specifying the blobId of attachments and `Email/import`.

 The [specification](https://jmap.io/spec-core.html#binary-data) strongly encourages enforcing the cleanup of these uploads: